pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

 improved installation processes for Python users.

 We strongly encourage submissions that wrap tools that are open-source with an OSI-approved license.
-Exceptions will be evaluated case-by-case, considering whether open-source options exist.
+Exceptions will be evaluated on a case-by-case basis, taking into consideration whether open-source options exist.

 * Examples: [PyGMT](https://github.com/pyOpenSci/software-submission/issues/43)

-### Workflow automation & versioning
+### Workflow automation and versioning
 Tools that automate and link together workflows and as such support reproducible workflows.
 These tools may include build systems and tools to manage continuous integration.